 Donut or doughnut is a deep-fried delicacy that is the love of every single child around the world.
 Even for us adults having a warm donut with a cup of tea or coffee for breakfast is a divine experience.

 Edged by the success of my no-knead bread recipe, I wanted to give donuts a try.
-Donuts are made of a rich buttery, eggy dough.
+Donuts are made of rich buttery, eggy dough.
 So I knew any dough leavened with yeast and enriched with butter, milk, and eggs would work.

 Still went ahead and tried this eggless version and it was a super-duper hit.
 As I wanted to try out both the fried and baked versions, I fried half and baked the remaining.